HOW CAN YOU HELP?

 -

-We need resources to challenge the planning application when it's made.
+Get ready to donate when the time comes.
 Donations go towards legal fees, research, outreach materials, and more.
 Every donation helps.

-Once our donation page is live, we will be in touch with everyone who has expressed in an interest in making a donation through our contact form here.
+Once our donation page is live, we will be in touch with everyone who has expressed an interest in making a donation through our contact form here.
+Or, if you are able to and would like to make a donation now - please let us know through the same contact form.

 Are you an expert in environmental science, planning law, or another relevant field?
 Your skills could be crucial in strengthening our case.